bertjan/graal-native-image-aws-lambda/README.md

 - http://how-to.vertx.io/aws-native-image-lambda-howto/
 - https://github.com/pmlopes/aws-lambda-native-vertx

-Credits to @pmlopes and the Vert.x team for documenting it!
+Credits go to @pmlopes and the Vert.x team for sharing the resources above.

 Preparation/installation of build environment
 ---